The Importance of a Fraud-Fighting Culture at Insurers

 Insurance fraud fighting and risk assessment best practices series.
 What we’ve learned from over 200 implementations at P&C insurance carriers globally.
 A fraud-fighting culture is more than just an automated detection system.
 It’s the people that work with it who are important.
 It’s also the organization around it.
 Regulators in many countries created anti-fraud plans and fraud awareness campaigns.
 Several industry associations have also issued guidelines and proposed preventive measures to help insurers and their customers.
-According to the 2019 Insurance Fraud Report, 72% of insurers say they have a fraud-fighting culture.
-However, only a third have a zero-tolerance policy against fraud.
+According to Marty Ellingsworth, Senior Analyst at Celent, fighting fraud is not a strategic competitive advantage.
+It’s the right thing to do.

 A fraud-fighting culture requires structured communication between departments, involvement of senior management, fraud awareness trainings, and aligned performance standards for staff.
 In general, when it comes to key performance indicators, adjusters are measured on customer satisfaction and how quickly they handle claims.
 If you also measure how well they detect fraud, additional questions in the process with the customer are needed.
 Apparently, that seems to clash with the more service-oriented KPIs.
 If carriers align these, they can achieve a lot.

 Risk and fraud awareness must become embedded in the DNA of the company: from underwriting to legal & compliance, from claims to product development & sales.
 Naturally this includes the top management.
 Without the involvement and inspiration of senior executives, who must weigh-up interests responsibly, every change is a dead end.
 With a modern data system and collaborative culture, a balanced insurance portfolio and having a good insight into the risks carried can be achieved.
 This will lead to better products, satisfied customers and better operating results.

 The Anadolu Sigorta example.